ToolboxAid/Docker-Assistant/README.md

 After updating 'ddclient.conf', Execute:
 ```
-- 'sudo ./up.sh' to start DDclient
-- 'sudo ./log.tail.sh' and see if it is updating or failing.
+- sudo ./up.sh
+- sudo ./log.tail.sh
 ```
+Review the logs to see if it is updating or failing.

 Once updated, it could take upto 24 hours or more to work, with Google DNS, my works within 15 min If no errors, you should now be able to:
 ```